deepsense-ai/seahorse/seahorse-workflow-executor/docs/deployment.md

 1. <a target="_blank" href="https://get-seahorse.deepsense.ai/">Download</a>
 the Vagrantfile that will allow you to spin up Seahorse’s virtual machine.
 2. Run `vagrant up` in the directory containing `Vagrantfile`.
 This may take a few minutes.
-3. When Seahorse Standalone is ready, go to
+3. When Seahorse is ready, go to
 <a target="_blank" href="{{ site.SEAHORSE_EDITOR_ADDRESS }}">{{ site.SEAHORSE_EDITOR_ADDRESS }}</a>
 in your browser.